cadop/seg1d/docs/source/start.rst

 Gauss
 =====

-In this example a gauss signal is used to show segmentation on the varying shape of different amplitude.
+In this example a Gaussian pulse is used to show segmentation on the varying shape of different amplitude.
 As the center arc is given as reference, the multiple extending arcs are found as well.
 Through the output of the segments, the correlation values can be seen to decrease, although still clustered within the group.